ember-learn/ember-blog/source/2019-12-26-countdown-to-the-new-year-ember-cli-update.md

 ## Day 26

-Let's highlight how easy it is to update Ember projects - [ember-cli-update](https://emberobserver.com/addons/ember-cli-update).
+Let's highlight how you can update Ember your projects with [ember-cli-update](https://emberobserver.com/addons/ember-cli-update).

 READMORE